Église Saint-Eustache In Paris – Nine Things To Know

-If you ask us, Église St-Eustache in Paris is a highly unappreciated asset on the city's church scene.
+If you ask us, Église St-Eustache in Paris is a hugely unappreciated asset on the city's church scene.
 Gothic flying buttresses, rose windows, flamboyant vaulting, and a Renaissance facade rivaling that of Notre Dame — St-Eustache is truly a masterpiece of late Gothic architecture.
 It's also been considered a Mecca for sacred music, with composers like Verdi, Liszt, and Berlioz choosing to play their compositions here, in order to benefit from the spectacular acoustics.

 line